Thriving Under Stress:

 Chiropractic adjustments have been shown to reduce subluxations and improve the bodies ability to adapt and heal effectively (8, 9, 10).
 Research performed by Taylor, Haavik & Murphy demonstrated that chiropractic adjustments have the ability to enhance sensorimotor integration, which is the bodies ability to sense where it is in space and effectively coordinate complex movement patterns (11,12, 13, 14).

 This improves the bodies ability to adapt to stress and perform at a higher level.
 Improved spatial intelligence translates into better physical and mental balance, coordination, and mobility.
 Chiropractic adjustments to reduce subluxation help you to think and move with better speed, skill, and finesse.
+This can make a huge difference in your ability to live in a state of thriving.

 Using Adaptogenic Herbs: